Grape vs Grapefruit - Health impact and Nutrition Comparison

 Allergy

 Most people may have an allergy to grapefruits if they have a citrus allergy.
-Symptoms are most common, including intense tingling and itching of the lips, tongue, and throat [20].
+Symptoms are expected, including intense tingling and itching of the lips, tongue, and throat [20].

 Some people react to grapes, wine, and other fermented products due to yeast, pollen, tannins, nitrites, and nitrates.
 The allergy may occur after eating or drinking grape products, including wine, raisins, and fresh grapes [21].